Where confidence and skills grow together

 ⭐️ Let's Have Some Fun ⭐️

-Each week, I share tips for helping struggling readers, easy activities to try at home, and a spotlight on one of my Bookworm Basics games—sometimes a brand-new one, sometimes an old favorite that fits the topic of the month.
+I share helpful tips for suppoting struggling readers, easy activities to try at home, and occasional spotlights on my Bookworm Basics games - sometimes a brand-new resource, sometimes an old favorite that fits the topic of the month.

-If you’re a homeschool parent or a therapist looking to add some fun to your sessions, you’ll feel right at home here.
+If you're a homeschool parent, teacher, or therapist looking to add some fun to reading practice, you'll feel right at home here.

-💫 When you join, you’ll also get my FREE Four to Score – Star-Themed Game Board!
+💫 When you join, you’ll also get my FREE Reading Games Sampler!
+Inside you'll find:

 Email subscribers even get the occasional exclusive freebie—games I only share with my list!